-I know.
-That’s a big mouthful of a word.
+That’s a mouthful.
 Don’t worry.
-We’re going to walk you through it.
+We’re going to break it down and walk you through it.

 The field is called pharmacogenomics, or sometimes pharmacogenetics.
-It’s the study of genetic differences that determine our individual responses to drugs, whether positively and negatively.
+Simply put: It’s the study of genetic differences that determine our individual responses to drugs, whether positively and negatively.

 The value of such genetic testing is why the FDA has posted a table of 150 FDA-approved drugs with pharmacogenomic information in their labeling.